-Cattle and other ruminants have a unique digestive system that allows them to use waste and other types of by-products as sources of dietary nutrients.
-The cattle- feeding industry has been built largely on the use of by-products and other materials that can be digested only by ruminants.
+Cattle and other ruminants have a unique digestive system that allows them to use cropping system and waste by-products and other types of by-products as sources of dietary nutrients.
+The cattle-feeding industry has been built largely on the use of by-products and other materials that can be digested only by ruminants because these generally are economical sources of nutrients in cattle diets.
 One by-product that can be used as a cattle feed is broiler litter.

-The broiler chicken industry has long considered broiler litter a problem by-product.
-It has been used mainly as a fertilizer.
-However, fertilizer does not make the most efficient use of broiler litter.
-In terms of the cost of replacing the nutrients it provides with nutrients from other sources, broiler litter is worth four times more as a cattle feed ingredient than as fertilizer.
-Litter is a good source of protein, energy, and minerals, especially for brood cows and stocker cattle, which are the backbone of the cattle industry in the state.
-In addition to offering an economic advantage, using broiler litter in feed also helps to conserve plant nutrients.
-These nutrients, nitrogen, phosphorus, potassium, and other mineral elements, are distributed on pasture land as manure by the cattle consuming the litter.
-Under present conditions, broiler litter offers so many advantages that even long- distance transportation does not reduce its economic value.
+Broiler litter is a good source of supplemental protein, energy, and minerals, especially for brood cows and stocker cattle, which are the backbone of the cattle industry in the state.
+In addition to offering an economic advantage, using broiler litter in feed also helps to utilize valuable nutrients.
+These nutrients, such as nitrogen, phosphorus, potassium, and other mineral elements, are distributed on pasture land as manure by the cattle consuming the litter.
+Broiler litter offers so many advantages that even long-distance transportation does not reduce its economic value.
 Alabama beef cattle producers can make use of this plentiful resource to substantially reduce their production costs.

 Most beef producers take into account the public perception of beef when they are considering using waste materials as feed.
 There is an apparent reluctance on the part of the public, as well as of some beef producers, to accept broiler litter as a cattle feed.
 However, the public readily accepts organically grown vegetables grown on composted broiler litter.
 The process by which a plant assimilates food into its tissues is much less complicated than the process by which a cow does the same thing; a cow’s food is broken down and processed much more completely.
-And, in fact, a cow must be off broiler litter for 15 days before it can be slaughtered for beef, while a mushroom can go directly from its bed of manure to the grocery store.
+In fact, there is a withdrawal period when feeding broiler litter for 15 days before they can be slaughtered for beef.

 It is important that the beef industry avoid a controversy over the healthfulness of beef.
-Broiler litter has been used as feed for several years in all areas of the country without any recorded harmful effects on humans who have consumed the products of these animals.
+Broiler litter has been used as feed for decades in all areas of the country without any recorded harmful effects on humans who have consumed the products from these animals.
 In addition, in Alabama, litter is most commonly fed to brood cows and stocker cattle that are not usually marketed as slaughter beef.
 Very little if any litter is in the diets of finished cattle fed for slaughter (although, allowing a 15-day withdrawal period from feeding litter before slaughter, such a diet would be considered safe).
-So, the possibility of any human health hazard, either real or imagined, is remote.
+So the possibility of any human health hazard is remote.

 In sum, the use of broiler litter as a cattle feed offers three primary advantages:

-1. It is an environmentally responsible use of a problem by-product.
+- It is an environmentally responsible use of a plentiful by-product.

 Regulations on Feeding Litter